madeso/kodsnack-titles/readme.md

 ### Dump titles

-Dump all titles, with "episode file"
+Dump all titles, with "episode file".
+This is useful to find from which episode a certain title is from.

 ```bash
 titles.py dump ../kodsnack-site/content/avsnitt/ > dump.txt